Kamchik Pass: Weather

 The Kamchik Pass is frequently closed in the winter due to avalanche hazards.
 Mudslides and landslides are also threats to vehicles along the route and the nearby villages.
 In February 2015, the United Nations Development Programme announced it would help aid a disaster risk-reduction project for the Kamchik Pass.
 The plan is to improve an early warning monitoring system, emergency assistance and education for the people living in remote and rural disaster-prone regions nearby.
 The project is funded by the European Commission's Humanitarian Aid and Civil Protection Department (ECHO).

 Railway pass

 In March 2013, Uzbek Railways announced plans to build a new railway through the Kamchik Pass to allow freight traffic to bypass neighboring Tajikistan.
-The 129 km long electric rail line connects existing railways at Angren and Pap in order to create a direct route between the cities of Tashkent and Namangan.
+The 129 km long electric rail line connects existing railways at Angren and Pop in order to create a direct route between the cities of Tashkent and Namangan.
 The new rail allows Uzbekistan to abandon the Soviet-era line that cuts across Tajikistan's Sughd Region, saving Uzbekistan a reported $25 million in transit fees it pays to Tajikistan each year.
 The line opened in 2016.